SCITLAS/Stellar/README.md

 =
 ### Stellar 0.1

-Stellar is developed with python 3.5, in pycharm 5
+Stellar 0.1 is a single process stand alone system, developed with python 3.5, in pycharm 5

 #### Dependencies:
 - anaconda